Video clip

 Vegan Cake

-Recipe: 1) Combine soy milk and cider vinegar.
-2) Add compote, raisins and seeds from half a vanilla pod.
-3) Sift the flour and baking powder, then add to the mixture without overworking the mixture.
-4) Add olive oil and salt 5) Pour the batter into a baking tin and bake for 45 min at gas mark 6.
+Recipe: 1) Mix the soya milk and cider vinegar 2) Add the compote, raisins and seeds from half the vanilla pod 3) Sift the flour and baking powder and add to the mixture without overworking the dough 4) Add the olive oil and salt 5) Pour the dough into a mould and bake for 45 min at 180°.

 Store at room temperature